top of page

 Quarterfinal

-The evening matches (June 12, June 15, and June 25) will create the heaviest rush-hour overlap for commuters.
+The evening matches on June 12, June 15, and June 25 will create the heaviest rush-hour overlap for commuters.
 The noon kickoffs will generate most of their traffic in the late morning and early afternoon.
 Metro’s direct shuttle service begins up to four hours before each match and runs up to two hours after the final whistle.

-Which LA Neighborhoods Are Transit Gateways for the 2026 World Cup?
+Which Neighborhoods Are Transit Gateways for the World Cup?

 These are the neighborhoods that will serve as primary funnels for fans traveling to SoFi Stadium.
 Metro has designated them as direct-service shuttle locations, which means match-day bus traffic, parking demand, and crowd volumes that are completely out of character for these areas on a normal day.